Sony sees $2.9 billion loss, new CEO warns of pain

 It also took a one-off charge for exiting a flat panel joint venture with Samsung, and said sales dropped 17 percent to 1.82 trillion yen.

-The forecast for a 220 billion yen ($2.9 billion) net loss for the year to March, Sony's fourth straight year of red ink, was close to double what the market had expected, and revealed the task ahead for Hirai, who replaces Howard Stringer as CEO in April.
+The forecast for a 220 billion yen ($2.9 billion) net loss for the year to March, Sony's fourth straight year of red ink, was close to double what the market expected, and revealed the task ahead for Hiram, who replaces Howard Stringer as CEO in April.

 "I have a very strong sense of crisis about the environment surrounding us," Hirai told a news conference.
 "We cannot be afraid to make painful choices for the future of Sony.
 Our rivals and the operating environment won't wait for us."